 You can really see the bright orange saffron threads peeking through and it just screams JOY!
 The yummy green pistachio nuts add that pop of color as well.
 I sprinkled a little bit of vanilla sugar on top just to add a bit more sweetness and to make it look pretty and sparkly too.

 As hard as it is for a mom to not be with her adult kids on their birthday, I think it is important to focus on the LOVE and happiness and times we have been able to celebrate birthdays together.
 And I like to ponder how they have grown and matured into wonderful people.
-Since I shared about Heather in her birthday post, I’d just like to say how grateful I am that Quincy is my son.
+Since I shared about my daughter in her birthday post, I’d just like to say how grateful I am for my son.
 He such a good decent person.
 He is creative, smart, hard working and industrious.
 He reminds me so much of my dad, willing to do a job to help others, risking his own life in the process.
 He has a great sense of humor, very high standards and morals.
 He’s adventurous and loves to travel and explore, yet a total home body too!
 He has a very tender side as well which was present even as a little boy.
 He loves his wonderful wife and their sweet doggie Carl Winslow.
 And he really is a superhero!
 Even as a child he wanted to make the world a better place.
 I admire that so much!